privacyint/ThornSec/Installation.md

 ```

 If you want to host services internally, a £175 machine (Core i5, 8GB RAM, 500GB SSD), can easily run ThornSec as it is designed to run on consumer-grade hardware (so for instance a ThinkPad, which can be picked up very cheaply).
 If you are a bit short on power running everything on this machine you can add a Raspberry Pi 3 to function as a router (although it will require an ethernet dongle).

+> Both the Router and the Hypervisor need to be able to run Debian GNU/Linux, and the machine you will use to do the configuration needs to have (at the very least) a Java Runtime installed.
+To take fuller advantage of the inbuilt functionality for password management, and one-click configuration, you should have a PGP key (I recommend one only for this use), have [pass](https://www.passwordstore.org/) installed, and be on a machine with the SSH private key installed.

 ### 2. Local machine